 What do they look like?

 New Zealand's largest spider in terms of leg span, which can be up to fifteen centimetres.
 These spiders are mottled light brown in colour with very long legs.
 The first two pairs of legs each bear a very long claw.
+Large species of sheetweb spider are smaller but superficially similar, so are sometimes mistaken for this species.

 Where are they found?